sackn/diffeq/doubleTripleIntegrals.md

 ### Questions and Solutions

 I did questions 1-5 by integrating with respect to x first and I did question 6-10 by integrating with respect to y first.
+Sorry for bad formatting LaTex kept exploding.

 **Question 1:** Find $\iint\limits_R (x+y) dA$ where $R$ is rectangles on the 0<x<1 and 0<y<1